vesellov/bitdust.docs.old/givejob.md

 ### CURRENT STATUS

+I am a big fan of __Python__, finite state machines and distributed network technologies.
+Work on my [__start-up project__](http://bitdust.io) in my spare time.
+Concentrated on creating a successful IT company and a product with a worldwide audience, look to the future with optimism.
+At the moment working full-time in Amsterdam, but still considering to take a new challenge in near future.
+Looking for an exciting work opportunity and ready to join your team within several months.
+I am a citizen of the EU with Bulgarian passport and ready for work travels if needed.

 I am big __Python enthusiast__ - work on my startup project in a free time.
 Very focused to build a success company, looking forward with optimism.